ethyca/fides/docs/fides/docs/tutorial/add.md

 ## Run Fidesctl via Docker

-Since the app uses `docker-compose` to orchestrate resources, include `fidesctl` as a service by adding the following configuration after the database service:
+Now that the dependency is included in the project and the configuration is in place, the fidesctl server needs to be told to run.
+The app uses `docker-compose` to orchestrate resources, so include `fidesctl` as a service by adding the following configuration after the database service:

 ```yml
 fidesctl: